xavidop/alexa-skill-autodeployer/README.md

 ### Checkout

-The first thing we need to do is download the code of this repo because there are some script that we are going to execute in this pipeline.
+The second thing we need to do is download the code of this repo because there are some script that we are going to execute in this pipeline.

 Once downloaded, we will add the execution permissions for those scripts to be able to run them properly.
 Finally, we persist all the code downloaded in order to reuse it in the next steps.